cbajapan/la-singlebox/README.md

 ### Build the installer folder
 Use the zip file provided to you or build the installed folder as follows:
-1. Extract the AS, SDK and Liveassist zip files to their respective folder under /installer
+1. Extract the AS, SDK and Liveassist zip files to their respective folders under /installer
 ```
 /fas
 /sdk